-Finally, \textit{Reuse} can be supported by software engineering by proper componentization of software, preparing it to be used in other digital twinning projects.
+This imperative can be supported by software engineering~\cite{MPRW22} by proper componentization of software, preparing it to be used in other digital twinning projects.
 AI-heavy companies might want to retain value from their previously trained AI components by transfer learning~\cite{farahani2020concise}.
 As reuse in digital twin settings is a more pressing challenge on the physical side of things, this R-imperative is one of the least software-intensive tasks (\smallSE[\inlineSize]).